By Bernard Lunn

 This is the Product Market Fit chasm.

-Most ideas fail at this stage.
-Investors understand this and that is why nobody wants to fund the pre PMF stage.
+Investors understand this chasm and that is why nobody wants to fund the pre PMF stage.
 This is why Accelerators have value; they help guide ventures to the PMF stage.
 Of course even Accelerators would prefer to invest post PMF, but the competition among investors post PMF is intense.

 The failure rate of pre PMF ventures is massive.
-Creating the first product is now so cheap that it is really just part of Gate # 1; the product is simply a way to illustrate the idea.
-Only a tiny % of Y Combinator applicants get into the program and only a small % of ones that graduate create a valuable business.
+For example, only a tiny % of Y Combinator applicants get into the program and only a small % of the ones that graduate create a valuable business.

-The wrenching leadership pivot getting to Gate # 2 is from massive market to tiny market.
+The wrenching leadership pivot getting to Gate 2 is from massive market conceptually to tiny market for real.

 Peter Thiel explains this very well in Zero to One when he describes PayPal going after the tiny (at the time) market of power sellers on eBay.